 Turkey is one of the best animals to raise for meat and profit.
-Especially on holiday because their price will spike, almost every single family in the US will buy a turkey for dinner.
+Especially during the holidays because their price will spike as almost every single family in the US buys a turkey for dinner.

-Raising turkey will also save you money because you won’t need to buy a turkey for holiday.
+Raising turkey will also save you money because you won’t need to buy one for the holidays.
+It might seem crazy if you’ve never raised one before… However, turkey is just a big old chicken.

 Here’s how to raise turkeys for meat.